You know that sticking to a schedule is important for your business.

 Now it’s time to pull your schedule together.

-At first, you may want to focus on your most important network.
+At first, you may want to focus on your top 1-2 social networks.
 Once you see how it works with one network, you can start to incorporate all of your activity into your social media schedule.

-Let’s see how the schedule might look on Facebook:
+Let’s see how the schedule might look for one small business that is using Facebook, Twitter, and email marketing:

 - Find the networks that are right for your business.